Skip to content

 Versioning and stability

-The public API follows semantic versioning.
-Functions documented here are stable.
+The project targets semantic versioning for public API changes.
+Functions documented here are intended as the stable integration surface.
 Experimental exports are marked with @experimental in the source and may change without notice.

 See also